 In the distance I view picturesque lands of the Trinity Alps, eyes tracing rugged ridge lines, peak to peak sleeping to snow’s peaceful lullaby, and already think of being lost again in its many valleys and magnificence.
 I take a moment to accept my decent down rare, exquisite, Shasta, and on your strong terrain challenges never lack.
 I go on, go on down the mountain, down to the places we all go, and back to the comforts of all the stupid things I love.

 In the house, breathing deep remembering cold crested air in my lungs, still refreshing the wondrous stretches of elevation elegantly drafted out in its transparent glory and getting all my attention today.
-The day that just hours ago, was there, and being up there- alone and in an alien world I hold you in my eye, snow mountain next time soon, with the merry month of summer at my side.
+The day that just hours ago, was there, and being up there- alone and in an alien world I hold you in my eye, snow mountain next time soon, with the merry month of spring at my side.